aral/ar.al-site/content/2019/05/02/slavery-2.0-and-how-to-avoid-it-a-practical-guide-for-cyborgs/index.md

 Unless we (as individuals) own and control our technology, ‘smart’ is a euphemism for ‘surveillance.’
 A smart phone is a tracking device, a smart home is an interrogation cell, and a smart city is a panopticon.

 Google, Facebook, and other surveillance capitalist are factory farms for human beings.
-They make their billions by farming you for you data and exploiting that intimate insight into your life to manipulate your behaviour.
+They make their billions by farming you for your data and exploiting that intimate insight into your life to manipulate your behaviour.

 They are scanners for human beings.
 They exist to digitise you, to own that digital copy, and to use it as a proxy to grow even larger and more powerful.

 We must understand that these corporations are not anomalies.
 They are the norm.
 They are the mainstream.
 The mainstream of technology today is a toxic spill of American crony capitalism that threatens to engulf the entire planet.
 We are hardly immune to its fumes here in Europe.

 Our politicians are quickly entranced by the millions these corporations spend in the lobbies of Brussels.
 They are beguiled by the wisdom of Singularity University (not a university).
 Meanwhile, our schools stock Chromebooks for our children.
 Our taxes are lowered, so that surveillance capitalists are not unduly burdened should they want to order another Guinness.
 And our institutionally-corrupt policymakers are too busy organising data protection conferences keynoted by Google and Facebook to protect our interests.
-I know because I spoke at one last year.
+I know, because I spoke at one last year.
 The speaker from Facebook was fresh out of his job at the French data protection office, renowned for the beauty and efficiency of its revolving doors.

 Something has to change.